jc2554/ECE3400-team7/docs/lab3.md

 [![button grid video](./image/lab3/FPGA_base.JPG)](https://youtu.be/TJx6PqLpqdA)

+#### VGA DAC
-**The VGA cable connecting to the monitor only has one wire for red, one wire for green, and one wire for blue.
+The VGA cable connecting to the monitor only has one wire for red, one wire for green, and one wire for blue.
 These are analog cables (they take values from 0 to 1 V).
-We have provided a Digital-to-Analog-Converter (DAC) that converts the 8 given color bits (with a 3.3V digital output from the FPGA) to the desired three color 1V analog signals.
-Given that the VGA display has an internal resistance of 50 Ohms, you must list the resistor values in your lab report and explain how they were chosen.
-Description of how the DAC on the provided VGA connectors works and how the resistor values were chosen.

-#### VGA DAC
 The VGA connector we use in the lab used a resistor DAC (Digital-to-Analog-Converter) to onverts the 8 given color bits (3 bit for Red, 3 bit for Green, and 2 bit for Blue) at 3.3V form the FPGA to the desired three color 1V analog signals.
 Let consider the red signal first.
 The FPGA output a 3 bit (R0, R1, R2) digital signal for color red at 3.3V and the VGA take a 1V analog signal.
 The following schematic shows the basic logic behind the DAC for red signal:

 ![DAC schematic](./image/lab3/DAC_schematic.JPG)